 Welcome to Thoughts on the Market.
-I'm Mike Wilson, Chief Investment Officer and Chief, U.S. Equity Strategist for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
-It's Monday, June 22nd, at 11:30a.m. in New York.
+I'm Mike Wilson, Chief Investment Officer and Chief U.S. Equity Strategist for Morgan Stanley.
+Along with my colleagues bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
+It's Monday, October 11th at 11:30 a.m. in New York.
 So let's get after it.

 With the turning of the calendar from summer to fall, we are treated with the best weather of the year - cool nights, warm days and clear skies.
 In contrast, the S&P 500 has become much more volatile and choppy than the steady pattern it enjoyed for most of the year.
 This makes sense as it's just catching up to the rotations and rolling corrections that have been going on under the surface.
 While the average stock has already experienced a 10-20% correction this year, the S&P 500 has avoided it, at least so far.

 In our view, the S&P 500's more erratic behavior since the beginning of September coincided with the Fed's more aggressive pivot towards tapering of asset purchases.
 It also fits neatly with our mid-cycle transition narrative.
 In short, our Fire and Ice thesis is playing out.
 Rates are moving higher, both real and nominal, and that is weighing disproportionately on the Nasdaq and consequently the S&P 500, which is heavily weighted to these longer duration stocks.
 This is how the mid-cycle transition typically ends - multiples compressed for the quality stocks that lead during most of the transition.
 Once that de-rating is finished, we can move forward again in the bull market with improving breadth.